lufton/esphome-kingsong-euc/README.md

 > Please note that for some reason my setup (ESP32-C3 super mini) doesn't connect with EUC directly.
 I'm using BT proxy feature of [eucWatch](https://github.com/enaon/eucWatch).
 I believe this feature is also available in some custom EUC apps.
 I'm trying to solve this issue, maybe that is due to hardware that I use, I already ordered another ESP32 dev board to check.
 >
 > If you have solution or further investigation on this, please create PR or contact me.
+>
+> Upd: actually it occasionally works with ESP32-S3.
+Sometimes it connects and can get notfication with state of entities that requires separate request, but does not receive notifications for other entities state change.

 ### Minimal configuration